Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

 Nodejs achieves good performance by accessing OS resource (files, sockets) asynchronously, this means you can start opening another file _while_ opening the first file.
-So node makes heavy use of callbacks and the program flow/logic maybe quite different in some cases.
+So node makes heavy use of callbacks and the program flow/logic may be quite different in some cases.
 Node also provides synchronous version of most functions, but it is still important to understand how the async logic works.
 Here is the basic idea.